 If a desired bid has been received, the policyholder does not have to wait until all other requested bids are uploaded to select a contractor.

-Therefore, if the policyholder experiences a covered loss under an NCIUA policy for roof damage, Association staff will reach out to the policyholder to discuss.
-The Grant Program may not apply.
+Therefore, if a policyholder experiences a covered loss related to roof damage under their NCIUA policy, Association staff will contact them to discuss next steps.
+In such cases, the Grant Program may no longer be an option.

 Disclaimer: Homes that achieve FORTIFIED Home™ requirements may still sustain damage during severe weather.
 However, meeting IBHS FORTIFIED Home™ requirements will harden the building systems that are most frequently damaged.